syncfusion-content/javascript-docs/js/DragandDrop/Getting-Started.md

 ### Helper

-Helper can be used for the purpose of cloning.
 Helper will return the object of corresponding draggable element.
 You can drag the element by using helper.

 {% highlight javascript %}